Kevin Costner’s Dances With Wolves (1990) was something out of the ordinary upon its release.

-Along the way he also helps his tribe face off against a more antagonistic set of local Sioux – the Pawnee (headed by Wes Studi – shortly after this film he found wider critical acclaim as Magua in The Last of the Mohicans).
+Along the way he also helps his tribe face off against a more antagonistic set of local Sioux – the Pawnee (headed by Wes Studi—shortly after he found wider critical acclaim as Magua in The Last of the Mohicans).

 But as history will attest, the Native Americans were increasingly marginalised and treated poorly.
 And the film gradually plays out on the Sioux being driven towards extinction.

 Dances With Wolves is essentially a tale about hospitality and tolerance (also, dancing).
 It’s underlined with an introspective and introverted heft.